StrongKey/FIDO-Server/docs/User_Guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"token":  |  <Get from [https://mds2.fidoalliance.org/tokens/](https://mds2.fidoalliance.org/tokens/)>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"certification":  |  ["FIDO_CERTIFIED", "NOT_FIDO_CERTIFIED", "USER_VERIFICATION_BYPASS", "ATTESTATION_KEY_COMPROMISE", "USER_KEY_REMOTE_COMPROMISE", "USER_KEY_PHYSICAL_COMPROMISE", "UPDATE_AVAILABLE", "REVOKED", "SELF_ASSERTION_SUBMITTED", "FIDO_CERTIFIED_L1", "FIDO_CERTIFIED_L1plus", "FIDO_CERTIFIED_L2", "FIDO_CERTIFIED_L2plus", "FIDO_CERTIFIED_L3", "FIDO_CERTIFIED_L3plus"]

-The JSON included enables all supported policy configuration choices for StrongKey FIDO2 Server; use any or all of them as needed.
+The included default policy enables all supported configuration choices for StrongKey FIDO2 Server; use any or all of them as needed.
 Search the _install-skfs.sh_ file contents for "Default Policy" and decode the encoded text entry from there, or copy and paste from the example JSON below.
 When changes have been made, save it and re-encode it using base64urlsafe and replace it in the script.
 ~~~~
 {
 	"storeSignatures": false,